Development of ultra-high efficiency soft X-ray angle-resolved photoemission spectroscopy equipped with deep prior-based denoising method: Evaluation of efficiency for SX-ARPES with denoise system

-Next, we investigated the potential of the DPDM to reduce the accumulation time.
+Next, we investigated the potential of DPDM to reduce the accumulation time.
 Figures~\ref{Fig.3}(a-d) show the accumulation time dependence of raw kinetic energy-detector angle ($E_k$-$\theta$) images acquired in Fixed mode.
-While the data acquired with an accumulation time of 5 seconds exhibit a low S/N ratio due to statistical errors, those acquired with accumulation times longer than 40 seconds appear as smooth images.
+While the data acquired with an accumulation time of 5 s exhibit a low S/N ratio due to statistical errors, those acquired with accumulation times longer than 40 s appear as smooth images.
 However, after denoising (Figs.~\ref{Fig.3}(e-h)), the band dispersion can be discerned even in the data acquired with a 5-second accumulation time.
-Fourier analysis indicates that high-frequency noise originating from the grid structure was effectively removed from both the 10-second and 40-second data~\cite{deep_prior}.
-In comparison to the $E_k$-$\theta$ image acquired in Swept mode (Fig.~\ref{Fig.3}(i)) with a 45-minute accumulation time, we conclude that sufficient S/N ratio data can be obtained with an accumulation time of at least 40 seconds.
+Fourier analysis indicates that the high-frequency component originating from the grid structure was effectively removed from both the 10-second and 40-second data~\cite{deep_prior}.
+In comparison to the $E_k$-$\theta$ image acquired in Swept mode~\cite{Supplement} (Fig.~\ref{Fig.3}(i)) with a 45-minute accumulation time, we conclude that sufficient S/N ratio data can be obtained with an accumulation time of at least 40 s.
 Using Fig.~\ref{Fig.3}(j) and (k), we conducted a more detailed examination of the minimum accumulation time required to achieve an S/N ratio suitable for EDC spectral analysis.
 The EDC spectrum obtained in Swept mode reveals that the broad structure observed around $E_k$ = 747.75~eV comprises two peaks.
-Using this low-intensity two-peak structure as a benchmark, we determined that the threshold accumulation time required for reliable observation of these features in the denoised Fixed mode data is 40 seconds.
-Therefore, we conclude that statistically reliable SX-ARPES data suitable for spectral analysis can be acquired in approximately one minute, by combining 30 seconds of noise processing with 40 seconds of ARPES data accumulation.
+Using this low-intensity two-peak structure as a benchmark, we determined that the threshold accumulation time required for reliable observation of these features in the denoised Fixed mode data is 40 s.
+Therefore, we conclude that statistically reliable SX-ARPES data, equivalent in quality to the Swept-mode data that requires a 2700 s accumulation, can be acquired in only about 70 s (combining 40 s of accumulation and 30 s of DPDM processing).
+This represents a 40-fold improvement in measurement efficiency, demonstrating the significant impact of DPDM on accelerating high-resolution SX-ARPES experiments.